Up to 50% off sofas & mattresses — limited‑time deals.

 • People who prefer a supportive seat over extreme depth

-• Buyers focused on value in the Koala lineup
+• Buyers focused on value inside the Koala lineup

 Where it falls short: